1. Tax Agency and Social Security

 For that reason, they do not have to submit VAT statements, since they are paying the equivalency surcharge.

 – Form: 309.
-Only intra-community acquisitions are submitted, or those with inversion of the taxable person or transfer of real estate assigned to the activity.
+Only intra-community acquisitions are introduced, or those with inversion of the taxable person or transfer of real estate assigned to the activity.

 – Formal obligations: